top of page

 Alt text descriptions will help your pictures to be found more easily in Google Images, where the competition is less harsh than on the main search results page.

 Smartphones and tablets are taking over.
-In 2020, over half of all online traffic came from mobile devices.
 Thus, one of the major challenges photographers face when it comes to their online portfolio is ensuring that it will be easily seen on small screens.
 Don’t forget to optimize your design accordingly.

 The Wix Pro Gallery will instantly adapt images to any screen.
 As for the other elements of your website, the Wix Editor lets you make your photography website mobile friendly in a few minutes by simply dragging and dropping your elements.
 Just don’t forget to do so before you hit publish.